robert/gameboy-doctor/README.md

 ### 3. Log the state of your CPU

-Next, update your emulator to write the state of the CPU after each operation to a logfile.
+Next, update your emulator to write the state of the CPU after each executed opcode to a logfile.
 Use a new line for each tick, and use the following format for each state (replace the example numbers with your CPU's values):

 ```
 A:00 F:11 B:22 C:33 D:44 E:55 H:66 L:77 SP:8888 PC:9999 PCMEM:AA,BB,CC,DD